gilfranfer/mysqlwb-datadic/README.md

-# mysqlwb-datadic
+# MySQL Workbench (8.0) Python Plugin/Module
-Python Script to Create a Data Dictionary from MySQL Workbench 8.0
+Python Script to Generate a Data Dictionary in HTML from a Database Model on MSQL Workbench 8.0 The HTML from the original Script version has been improved with Bootstrap.

+Original Author: Tito Sanchez
+Updates by: Fernando Gil

+# To install this Plugin on MySQL Workbench version 8.0
+- Download this file wuth a Python extension (.py)
+- Go to "Scripting" Menu on MySQL Workbench, and select "Install Plugin/Module" option
+- Find and select the file downloaded on step 1.
+Then restart MySQL Workbench
+- You can trigger the report from "Tools/Catalog" Menu, option "HTML Database Schema Report"